-Glandular fever – or infectious mononucleosis (mono for short) – is a viral infection that can affect anyone of any age, but is most usually found in young adults and teenagers.
+Glandular fever – or infectious mononucleosis (mono for short) – is a viral infection that can affect anyone of any age, but is most usually found in young adults and teenagers (i).

-The virus that causes glandular fever – called the Epstein-Barr virus (see below) – is thought to infect people in childhood, though most cases are thought to go unnoticed, since the symptoms the virus causes are often mild to non-existent in children.
+The virus that most often causes glandular fever – called the Epstein-Barr virus (see below) – is thought to infect people in childhood, when most Epstein-Barr virus infections are thought to go unnoticed, since the symptoms the virus causes are often mild to non-existent in children (ii).

-According to the NHS, your symptoms should start to appear a month or two after being infected with the virus.
+Symptoms of glandular fever can take around six weeks to develop after you’ve been infected with the virus (iv).
 These symptoms can make you feel very unwell, and you may have a high temperature, a very painful sore throat that makes it difficult for you to swallow, fatigue and swollen glands in your neck and sometimes other parts of your body (your armpits, for example).

 You may also experience chills and sweats, aching muscles, pain around or behind your eyes and you may not feel like eating.
 Other symptoms also include a cough and/or chest pain, swollen tonsils and adenoids (small lumps of tissue at the back of your nose), your eyes may feel puffy, your stomach may feel swollen and tender (this may be caused by the swelling of your spleen and/or your liver), and you may notice your skin looking more yellow than normal (ie. jaundice).